Pop Culture Madness!

 1947 Pop Culture History

-The two-term limit for US Presidency only came into effect in 1947, following Franklin D. Roosevelt's four election wins.
+The two-term limit for the US Presidency only occurred in 1947, following Franklin D. Roosevelt’s four election wins.
 Before then, it was only a tradition to serve two terms, following the unofficial precedent set by George Washington.

-Since his creation in 1947 at the age of "only four years old", Charlie Brown has only aged twice.
-Once in 1957 when he turned six, and again in 1979 at "eight-and-a-half years old".
+Since his creation in 1947 at “only four years old,” Charlie Brown has only aged twice.
+Once in 1957, when he turned six, and again in 1979 at “eight-and-a-half years old.”

 Edward Lowe invented Kitty Litter®